mimo38/rarty.github.io/timeline.md

 ### *Quas primas* (December 1925)
   * New: Feast of Christ the King (Last Sunday of October)

-1929
+1928
 ----
-### After *Miserentissimus Redemptor* (May 1928) raises the feast of the Sacred Heart in rank, the S.C.R. composes new Mass and Office for the feast and octave
+### *Miserentissimus Redemptor* (May 1928)
-  * Changed: Feast of the Sacred Heart raised in rank to double of the 1st class with privileged octave (highest rank) and re-written with all-new texts and chants
+  * Changed: Feast of the Sacred Heart raised in rank to double of the 1st class with privileged octave (highest rank) and S.C.R. composes new Mass and Office for the feast and octave (effective 1929)

 1950
 ----